 Substantiation

-The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation (Rule 3.7).

 The nature of the evidence required to substantiate “best-selling” claims, or any claim which is likely to be understood in the same way by consumers, will vary depending on the context in which the claim is made and how it is likely to be understood by its audience.
 However, it is likely that comparative evidence relating to unit-sales, market share, or both, will be required.

-Absolute best-selling claims are likely to be understood as an entire market comparison, and advertisers would therefore need to demonstrate that they are the best-selling across the entire market, taking into account all competitors.
+Absolute best-selling claims are likely to be understood as entire market comparisons, and advertisers would therefore need to demonstrate that their product is the best-selling across the entire market, taking into account the products of all competitors.

-The ASA upheld a complaint about the claim “#1 holiday website on the planet”, because the advertiser did not provide evidence to demonstrate that the it had the largest turnover of holiday rentals when compared to their global competitors (Rental Republic Ltd, 19 January 2022).
-In contrast, the claim “Europe’s number one airline” was not considered misleading, because the advertiser could demonstrate that, over a reasonable period before the ads were produced, it had carried more passengers than any other European airline (Ryanair Ltd, 7 February 2018).
+By way of further example, the ASA upheld a complaint about the claim “#1 holiday website on the planet”, because the advertiser did not provide evidence to demonstrate that it had the largest turnover of holiday rentals when compared to global competitors (Rental Republic Ltd, 19 January 2022).
+In contrast, Ryanair’s claim to be “Europe’s number one airline” was not considered misleading.
+The ASA considered that consumers would likely understand the claim to mean that, over a reasonable period before the ads were produced, Ryanair had carried more passengers than any other European airline.
+As the advertiser could demonstrate this to be true, the ASA decided the ad was unlikely to mislead consumers (Ryanair Ltd, 7 February 2018).

 Verifiability

-Marketers do not need to identify explicitly the competitor or product that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors, and the ASA’s interpretation of ‘identifiable’ competitors is broad.
-If a consumer can identify at least one competitor that is being compared, whether or not it is identified explicitly in the ad, this will mean that the comparative claims must be verifiable.
-In most cases, “no.1” claims are likely to be understood as comparisons with identifiable competitors and must be verifiable.
+Marketers do not need to explicitly identify the competitor or product that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors.
+If a consumer can identify at least one competitor that is being compared to, whether or not it is explicitly identified in the ad, this will mean that the comparative claims must be verifiable.
+In most cases, “best-selling” claims are likely to be understood as comparisons with identifiable competitors and must therefore be verifiable.

 The information required to make a claim verifiable will depend entirely on the specific comparison and the evidence used to support it.
-Generally speaking, marketers should include as much information as possible in the ad to ensure that consumers are able to check it for themselves, and include a signpost in the ad to information on the basis of the comparison.
+Marketers should include as much information as possible in the ad to ensure that consumers are able to check the accuracy of the claim for themselves, and include a signpost in the ad to further information detailing the basis of the comparison.
 If verifying the comparison requires specialist knowledge, consumers should be able to get a knowledgeable and independent person or organisation to verify the comparison for them.

-The ASA considered that the claim "#1 World's Live-Games Provider" would be understood as a best-selling claim.
-Because the ads did not direct businesses to any additional information regarding the comparisons and explaining the basis for the claims (ASTOK Ltd, t/a TVBet, 15 April 2020).
+The ASA considered that, in the absence of further qualifying information explaining what criteria was used to make the claim, "#1 World's Live-Games Provider" would be understood by businesses to mean that TVBet’s live games offering was the best-selling on the market.
+The ads did not direct businesses to any additional information regarding the comparisons and explaining the basis for the claims.
+Consequently, the ASA concluded the ad did not allow the comparisons to be verified and was misleading (ASTOK Ltd, t/a TVBet, 15 April 2020).

 See Comparisons: Verifiability.